A model of pseudo-Nambu-Goldstone dark matter from a softly broken $SU(2)$ global symmetry with a $U(1)$ gauge symmetry: Model

 The advantage of our model is that the soft symmetry breaking terms other than $\phi^\dagger \tau^3 \phi$ are forbidden by the $U(1)_X$ gauge symmetry.
 This restriction on the soft symmetry breaking term guarantees the suppression in the scattering amplitudes by the momentum transfer.

 We have calculated the relic abundance and determined the DM coupling to the Higgs boson that reproduces the measured value of the DM energy density.
 Some region of the parameter space requires relatively large coupling, and thus we also have checked the perturbative unitarity bound.
 We have found that most of the parameter space is consistent with the PU bound.
 It is also found that the $U(1)_X$ gauge coupling can be large and the heavy pNG DM region is excluded by the PU bound if we assume the mass of the gauge boson is larger than twice the mass of the pNG DM.
 In addition, we have considered the cosmic string in our model, which is a softly-broken version of the semilocal string and is topologically stable due to the non-trivial topology of the vacuum.
 We have checked that the DM contribution from the cosmic string loops is insignificant.
+Moreover, we have discussed the loop effect on the spin-independent cross section.
+We have found that the effect is small unless the $U(1)_X$ gauge coupling is large.

 The dark sector contains the gauge boson as well as the pNG DM.
 If the mass of the gauge boson is smaller than twice the pNG DM mass, then the gauge boson is also stable due to the discrete symmetry (charge conjugation) in the dark sector.
 Therefore the model contains the two-component DM scenario depending on the mass spectra.
-In this paper, we have focused on the scenario where the gauge boson can decay into DM particles and the pNG DM is only the DM component.
-The two-component DM scenario will be discussed elsewhere.
+We briefly discussed the two-component DM scenario in Sec.~\ref{sec:two-component}.
+We showed that the results in the direct detection experiments give strong bound on the scenario because $V$ is not pNG DM and thus the $V$-nucleon scattering is not suppressed by the small momentum transfer.

 The model contains the $U(1)_X$ gauge symmetry, which is not asymptotic free and would hit the Landau pole at high energy.
 We need a small gauge coupling or some UV completion.
 One possible extension of the current model is to embed the $U(1)_X$ gauge symmetry into an $SU(2)$ gauge symmetry that is broken into the $U(1)_X$ gauge symmetry spontaneously.
 Discussion of the possible UV picture will be discussed in the future.